Wormwood Scrubs Act 1879: Developments to the common

 The principal work carried out on Wormwood Scrubs was a complete system of under-drainage to address flooding, including knee-deep water experienced by soldiers at military ranges in the common.

-A 22 acre portion of the original common severed by from the remainder by the West London Railway, known as Little Wormwood Scrubs, remained under the ownership of the Ecclesiastical Commissioners on copyhold from the Manor of Fulham.
+A 22 acre portion of the original common severed from the remainder by the West London Railway, known as Little Wormwood Scrubs, remained under the ownership of the Ecclesiastical Commissioners on copyhold from the Manor of Fulham.
 In 1886, the Metropolitan Board of Works (Various Powers) Act 1886 (49 & 50 Vict. c. cxii) was passed, which vested the area to the Metropolitan Board of Works for a purchase price of £2,000.
 Improvements to the Little Scrubs were carried out in 1893–94, including widening and installing weirs on the stream, paving and landscaping.

 Attempts have been made to construct permanent structures on Wormwood Scrubs, for example temporary smallpox hospital in 1881 housing developments in 1947, and an airport terminal for Scottish Airlines in 1956.

 In 2005, the government made clear that the act is still adhered to by all parties, and that the military does still use the area for training.
 Several rifle butts, being the only class of permanent structure permitted to be erected by the act, survive to this day, including as a wall in the Linford Christie Stadium.

 Governance

+Sections 1–5 and 8 of the act were repealed by article 4(1) of, and schedule 2 to, the Local Law (Greater London Council and Inner London Boroughs) Order 1965 (SI 1965/540).

-The act remains in force today and governs the operation of the Wormwood Scrubs, alongside the Commons Act 2006.The Ministry of Defence succeeded the War Office and following the disbandment of the Metropolitan Board of Works, responsibility for the management of Wormwood Scrubs fell to its successors, the London County Council on 21 March 1889, the Greater London Council on 1 April 1965 and eventually to the Hammersmith and Fulham London Borough Council on 1 April 1986.
+The act remains in force today and governs the operation of the Wormwood Scrubs, alongside the Commons Act 2006.
+The Ministry of Defence succeeded the War Office and following the disbandment of the Metropolitan Board of Works, responsibility for the management of Wormwood Scrubs fell to its successors, the London County Council on 21 March 1889, the Greater London Council on 1 April 1965 and eventually to the Hammersmith and Fulham London Borough Council on 1 April 1986.

 Pursuant to a scheme of the Charity Commissioners dated 25 March 2002, the Wormwood Scrubs is managed by the Wormwood Scrubs Charitable Trust.
 The Hammersmith and Fulham London Borough Council acts as the sole corporate trustee and manages the trust through the Wormwood Scrubs Charitable Trust Committee.

 The act was appended by a memorandum of understanding between the Ministry of Defence and the Greater London Council on 1 October 1980 that set out which party has responsibility for carrying out and paying for improvements to the land under certain circumstances.